 The first day gave us a small taste of the landscape we’d see and the beauty of the area.
 I don’t think anything beats the west coast for a kayaking trip.

-Where to stay at Rose Harbour
+Where to stay in Rose Harbour

-There is actually a beautiful though rustic guest house in Rose Harbour called the Rose Harbour Guest House.
+There is actually a beautiful though rustic guest house called the Rose Harbour Guest House.
 Since we were on a week long kayaking trip and camping we didn’t need any accommodation.
 But we did have dinner here at the end of our trip and it was beautifully presented – think gourmet dining in the rainforest – see below.

 There are also some interesting tours and things to do in and out of Rose Harbour.
 Try their giant swing if you dare.
 Do a forest walk and discover the remains of a partially carved Haida canoe.
 Admire the beautiful flower and vegetable garden.
 Then arrange for specialized side-trips to complement your stay.